eudoxos/bcast/README.md

 `make build` will compile both native and wine versions, provided you have [crossroad](https://pypi.org/project/crossroad/) installed (run `pip3 install crossroad` if not).

-`make run` will run the program both natively and through wine.
+`make run` will run the program both natively and through wine (adjust your interface IP address in `Makefile` and `cross-run.sh`).
 Typically, you will see this (shortened):

 ```
 =========== NATIVE ==============